 Expectations: Users want (1) useful & timely information (2) deals or promotions made available (3) to see more than one post a month (4) to hear from people not robots or advertisements (5) interaction - includes discussions & asking questions

 Business Site Must Haves: (1) Website address (2) Contact information (3) Location & business hours (4) Business description (5) Photos

 Terms: Facebook Glossary

-Twitter is currently the number two social media in the United States.
+Twitter is currently the number three social media in the United States.
 This is largely due to the instant and continuous information the users give and receive.
 For businesses Twitter is an online update board where current and potential customers can: